karthequian/Kubernetes/03_03 Breaking down the helloworld app/Readme.md

 ```

-### Execute our deployment using yaml
+### Execute our deployment using YAML

 To create these, we can run the command `kubectl create -f helloworld-deployment.yml` to create our deployment and `kubectl create -f helloworld-service.yml` to create the service.
-This will take the contents of the yaml file and create the necessary components in the file.
+This will take the contents of the YAML file and create the necessary components in the file.

 ```
 karthik$ kubectl create -f helloworld-deployment.yml